wagtail/wagtail-vector-index/docs/architecture.md

 ## `Backend` - `backends/__init__.py`

 `Backend`s represent some system where `Document`s can be stored.
-They're an abstraction that allows us to support multiple ways of managing embeddings ranging from `NumpyBackend` where everything is managed in-memory, through `PgVectorBackend` which uses your existing PostgreSQL database, to `WeaviateBackend` which enables support for SaaS vector database products.
+They're an abstraction that allows us to support multiple ways of managing embeddings ranging from `NumpyBackend` where everything is managed in-memory, through `PgVectorBackend` which uses your existing PostgreSQL database, to `WeaviateBackend` which enables support for specific SaaS/self-hosted databases.

-A `VectorIndex` uses the `Backend` configured as `default` in the Django settings by default, but it can be overriden on a per-`VectorIndex` level so that multiple `Backend`s can be used in a single project.
+A `VectorIndex` uses the `Backend` configured as `default` in the Django settings by default.
+It can be overriden on a per-`VectorIndex` level so that multiple `Backend`s can be used in a single project.

 ## `Document` - `index/base.py`